 - Shop Etsy for wood blocks.
 Etsy has become one of my favorite sources for scrap art project supplies because you can usually find inexpensive, ready-to-use materials (like pre-sanded wood scrap sets).

 - Buy wooden blocks or craft wood from a toy or craft store.
 I’ve run across a handful of local craft and toy stores that sell sets of unfinished wood blocks in assorted sizes (Ben Franklin’s for the win!).
 In a pinch, a set of kids’ natural building blocks works well (although they can be pricier).

 Investigate sculpture construction with these artists…

-Over the years I have collected a long list of artists whose styles have influenced the projects I share here.
-From the materials they use and celebration of geometric forms to the constructivist characteristics found in their artwork, the artists below all stand out as inventive sculptors to check out alongside this project…
+Over the years, I have collected a long list of artists whose styles have influenced the projects I share here.
+From the materials they use and their celebration of geometric forms to the constructivist characteristics found in their artwork, the artists below all stand out as inventive sculptors to check out alongside this project…